-Pellets can be kept in a hopper with a rain hat outside or hung up inside their house if there is room; either way, they must be kept dry.
+Pellets can be kept in a hopper with a rain hat outside or hung up inside their house if there is room; they must be kept dry either way.

-Drakes or ducks that aren’t laying will eat more wheat and fewer pellets, but laying ducks need the extra calcium found in the pellets to produce eggs, so make sure they can get to pellets as and when they need them.
+Drakes or ducks that aren’t laying will eat more wheat and fewer pellets, but laying ducks need the extra calcium found in the pellets to produce eggs, making sure they can get to pellets as and when they need them.

 Since this is a beginners guide to keeping ducks, I won’t go into too much detail.
 There is more information in my article on feeding domestic ducks if you need any more information.

 Housing your ducks

 Ducks need to be locked up at night unless they are in a predator-proof enclosure.
 They usually won’t put themselves to bed at night like chickens (ducks can see quite well at night and can be quite active), but they will often get into the routine of going to bed if locked up regularly.

 Ducks are very easy to put to bed; if you hold out your hands and give them a cue (I say ‘bed ducks’), they will herd easily.
 You can steer them left or right by moving your hands or body, and you can guide them to the door of their house.
 It’s often best to place this next to a fence or wall so that they are cornered.
 Otherwise, a few will end up going around the house, and you’ll be chasing them for longer than needed.

 Duck houses don’t need perches, although the doorway should be as wide as possible since ducks tend to do things together as a body and trample on one another if they are going through a small opening.
 If you would like to build your own, you might like to see the cheap chicken or duck house I made from an old shipping crate.